oat-sa/extension-tao-item/views/js/runner/README.md

                                         //itemRunner is a factory that creates a chainable instance. itemRunner('qti', itemData)         //qti is the name of the provider registered previously

+		.on('error', function(err){
+			//gracefull error handling
+        })

         .on('init', function(){         //if the initialization is asynchronous it's better to render once init is done this.render(document.getElementById('item-container'));
         })

-        .on('ready', function(){       //the user can start working, you can hide the loader, start a timer, etc. var self = this;           //here this is the item runner, so you have access to getState, getResponses, etc.
+        .on('ready', function(){       //ready when render is finished.
+The test taker can start working, you can hide the loader, start a timer, etc. var self = this;           //here this is the item runner, so you have access to getState, getResponses, etc.

             //you can implement here the previous/next features, for example document.getElementById('next').addEventListener('click', function(){
                 self.getResponses();    //store the responses
                 self.getState();        //store the state

+				self.clear(); 			//destroy the item propertly

                 //forward to next item.
             });
         })